Posterior contraction for empirical Bayesian approach to inverse problems under non-diagonal assumption: Posterior contraction

-The covariance operator $\mathcal{T}\mathcal{C}^{\alpha}\mathcal{T}^{*}$ of the transformed problem can not be diagonalized under the eigenbasis presented in Assumptions 1.
-So we can hardly obtain useful estimations of the corresponding eigenvalues, which inspired us to introduce the following artificial diagonal problem.
+The covariance operator $\mathcal{T}\mathcal{C}^{\alpha}\mathcal{T}^{*}$ of the transformed problem cannot be diagonalized under the eigenbasis presented in Assumptions 1.
+Hence, we can hardly obtain useful estimations of the corresponding eigenvalues, which inspired us to introduce an artificial diagonal problem.
+For convenience, let us define